varuncoderise/servv_wp_deployment/README.md

 # servv_wp_deployment
-WP deployment on AKS cluste
+WP deployment on AKS cluster

 ## **Overview**
 This repository contains  steps to deploy a **WordPress website** on **Minikube** using **Helm, Docker, and Kubernetes**.